This citrus biscotti with chocolate drizzle is the perfect easy light dessert! It’s refreshing and is full of flavor and truly tastes amazing!

 - Cool the Biscotti on the baking sheet for 5 minutes

 - Using a metal spatul transfer the Biscotti to a rack to cool completely

-- Using a Candy Melt or Microwave melt the dark chocolate.
+- Using a Candy Melt such as Wilton candy melt or Microwave melt the dark chocolate.
 If using a microwave melt the chocolate at 20 second intervals and stir until melted to avoid seizing the chocolate.
 Total time 1 1/2 minutes

 - Once choclate is melted drizzle using a fork on top of the biscotti to set.
 NOTE: if you are using regular dark chocolate put these in the refrigerator to set about 15 minutes

-- These can be made ahead.
-Biscotti freeze very well too.
+- These cookies can be made ahead of time and biscotti freeze very well too

 I hope you enjoy this easy citrus biscotti with chocolate drizzle ad give these a try.
 Doyou make these easy sweet treats too?
 I’d love to know iif you give these a try too!